JTejedor/ninety-nine/README.md

   * The number of people is configurable too.
   * There is a possibility to fail for each part of the transfer-line (configurable).
   * There is a possibility to fail for each transfer (configurable also).
   * The amount related with the transfer change of position randomly third or five position (configurable).
+And it starts in 10.00
   * The currencies are also configurable by environment variable.

- To know which parameter are involved in the random creation, see ninenity-nine.yml file
+ To know which parameter are involved in the random criteria, see ninenity-nine.yml file Finally, this component is prepared to create large files, for this, it is recommended to uncomment the environment variable called JAVA_OPTS, in order to increase the JVM memory of the container to allow it to be feasible

 ## Conclusions